 Regular exercise tackles several risk factors at once.
-It helps you lose weight, keeps your cholesterol and blood pressure under control, and helps your body use insulin.
-Being physically active for 30 minutes a day, 5 days a week, reduces your risk of type 2 diabetes.
+It helps you lose weight, keeps your cholesterol and blood pressure under control, and helps lower your blood sugar.

 If you are not very active, you should start slowly, talking with your doctor first about what kinds of exercise would be safe for you.
 Make a plan to increase your daily activity, with the goal of being active at least 30 minutes a day most days of the week.